What Do You Think About The Upcoming Steam Box (2020)?

-Both of the above technologies allows for Steam to make PC gaming more accessible in standard TV and living room environments.
-Many smart TVs even come with SteamLink and Steam In Home Streaming integrated right into them!
+Both of the above technologies allow for Steam to make PC gaming more accessible in standard TV and living room environments.
+Many smart TVs even come with SteamLink and Steam In-Home Streaming integrated right into them!

 For those who are not yet aware, The Steam Box, or Steam Machine, is not a console gaming system.
 “Steam Machines” are the names tied to computers built to run Valve’s recently released SteamOS (Operating System).
 The basic idea behind SteamOS is to create a standardized platform for PC gaming.
 This platform will allow PC gamers, no matter what hardware they use for gaming, to have access to their video game library.

 But will Valve’s vision of the Steam Box, or “Steam Machine”, revolutionize PC gaming as we know it?
 Many critics of the Steam Box don’t fully understand what Valve is going for with this technology.
 Many PC gamers, in particular, don’t understand why they would even bother getting one.
 The truth is, all the Steam Box really does is create a platform for PC gaming that encourages gamers outside of the standard PC market to get involved in the PC market.
 That’s the whole point of the Steam Box.

 Limitations Of The Steam Box And SteamOS